 - Blood tests: These will be taken to identify the causative bacteria, to check the function of body systems and to see if there is septicaemia or any indication of infection elsewhere.

-Fluids, nutrition, pain relief and other medications, such as steroids, may also need to be given intravenously while in hospital.
+Fluids, nutrition, pain relief and other medications, such as corticosteroids, may also need to be given intravenously while in hospital.

-In severe cases the person may be unable to breathe by themselves.
-In these cases the person is placed on a ventilator, which will breathe for them.
+In severe cases the person may be unable to breathe by themselves and will be placed on a ventilator, which will breathe for them.
 If this occurs, they will be given sedative medications.

 Surgical treatment may be required if complications occur.
 This may involve removing dead skin, amputating affected fingers, toes or limbs, and applying skin grafts.
 If significant complications occur, hospitalisation for treatment and rehabilitation may be required for weeks or even months.

 Once the bacteria that are causing the illness are identified, the person can be treated with the correct antibiotics.
 The antibiotic will most likely be given directly into the blood stream throught a drip (intravenously).
-Very high antibiotic doses may be required to fight the disease.
+High doses of antibiotic may be required to fight the disease.
 Additional antibiotics may be required to prevent and/or combat secondary infections.

 While many people recover well and return to full health quickly after being affected by meningococcal disease, for others recovery can be long and arduous.